cmcantalupo/geopm-legacy-branches/.github/ISSUE_TEMPLATE/story.md

 ---
 **What problem does the story solve?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Describe the tasks that will be required to complete the story** A clear and concise description of the steps to solve the problem.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
-Add any other context about the story here.
+Add any other context about the story here (e.g. links to feature request, bug report or related issues).

 _Note_: